mapbender/mb-test-applications/README.md

 activityindicator.yml: Simple application that provides the ActivityIndicator in the footer. activityindicator_naked.yml: Simple application that provides the ActivityIndicator in the footer.
 It hides behind the Symfony-Toolbar if you are in developer mode.

-arearuler_immediate_false.yml: Simple arearuler application with button in toolbar.
-It does not calculate the drawn area immediately. arearuler_immediate_true.yml: Simple arearuler application with button in toolbar.
-It does calculate the drawn area immediately. arearuler_naked.yml: Pure AreaRuler with button in toolbar and additional options commented out in .yml (for testing). arearuler.yml: Standard arearuler application with button in toolbar (no calculation included at all).
+arearuler_immediate_false.yml: AreaRuler application with button in toolbar.
+It does not calculate the drawn area immediately. arearuler_immediate_true.yml: AreaRuler application with button in toolbar.
+It does calculate the drawn area immediately. arearuler_naked.yml: Pure AreaRuler with button in toolbar and additional options commented out in .yml (for testing). arearuler.yml: Standard AreaRuler application with button in toolbar.

-copyright_naked.yml: Pure Copyright application with additional options commented out in .yml (for testing). copyright.yml: Simple Copyright application which auto-opens the copyright popup and shows some fancy HTML.
+copyright_naked.yml: Pure Copyright application with additional options commented out in .yml (for testing). copyright.yml: Standard Copyright application which auto-opens the copyright popup and shows some fancy HTML.

-digitizer_all_features: Digitizer application which includes almost all documented digitizer options (https://doc.mapbender3.org/de/functions/editing/digitizer.html).
+digitizer_all_features.yml: Digitizer application which includes almost all documented digitizer options (https://doc.mapbender3.org/de/functions/editing/digitizer.html).
 Search for desired option in .yml for easy access.
 Clustering is commented out as it is an experimental feature.
 Events are not included. digitizer.yml: Standard digitizer configuration as published in Mapbender Documentation.

+gpsposition_naked.yml: Pure GPSPosition application.
+Provides the GPS-Element with a button in the toolbar.
+Standard configuration of options. gpsposition.yml: Standard GPSPosition application.
+Automatically zooms to your location if you open it.

+imageexport_naked.yml: Pure ImageExport application. imageexport.yml: Standard ImageExport application that captures .png or .jpg files of the map.

+layertree_dialog.yml
+layertree_wo_groups_naked.yml:

+lineruler_immediate:false_yml: LineRuler application with button in toolbar.
+It does not calculate the drawn line length immediately. lineruler_immediate_true.yml: LineRuler application with button in toolbar.
+It does calculate the drawn line length immediately. lineruler_naked.yml: Pure LineRuler with button in toolbar and additional options commented out in .yml (for testing).
+lineruler: Standard LineRuler application with button in toolbar.

+map_naked.yml: An application which features a map.

+overview.yml: Standard application which features an overview map.

 ### ol4 directory